hidai25/mywebsite/README.md

 See: [hidaibarmor.com](https://hidaibarmor.com).

-My personal website.
-A simple, easily modifiable, statically-exportable [React](https://reactjs.org/), [Jamstack](https://jamstack.org/) application that deploys automatically for free using [github pages](https://pages.github.com/).
-Built using modern javascript, based on [create-react-app](https://github.com/facebook/create-react-app) with [React-Router](https://reactrouter.com/), SCSS, [github actions](https://github.com/features/actions), and other technologies.
+This is my personal website.
+Built with react and modern javascript with react router, scss and other technologies.

 ## Acknowledgements
 * (https://github.com/mldangelo/personal-site/pull/218) .